Brian Boyd: Work

 Boyd's On the Origin of Stories helped precipitate an exhibition, On the Origin of Art, at the Museum of Old and New Art (Hobart, Australia) in 2016–17, in which he was one of four co-curators, the others being Marc Changizi, Geoffrey Miller and Steven Pinker.

 In November 2020, Boyd was awarded the prestigious Rutherford Medal by the Royal Society Te Apārangi.
 It was the first year the medal's scope was widened to include the humanities.

+Boyd's correspondence with Jeffrey Epstein over funding for a book on Lolita was published as part of the Epstein files in early 2026.